SontuCoder/Portfolio/README.md

     ```

 ## Usage
-You can use it as your Profesional portfolio.
+You can customize this portfolio to represent your professional projects, skills, and personal information.

 ## Features
-- Responsive
+- Fully responsive design
-- Wonderfull Animation
+- Smooth animations and transitions
-- Loding animation
+- Loading animations
-- Contact form submit
+- Contact form submission

 ## Technologies Used
 - HTML5